yesilOguz/cookBook/README.md

 // signup and it will be give to you your api key public static final String imgbbKey = "YOUR-API-KEY";
 ```

+After everything, you can create a basket named recipes from your pantry account, paste it into the contents of the text file named json.txt and save it and start using it.

 ## Usage

 That's all you need to do and you're ready to build and use.